scientifichackers/react-pages/README.md

 ...
 ```

+**Remeber to use `react-pages runserver` instead of `manage.py runserver`!**

 That's it!
-React Pages will pick-up the "vote" page from "poll_react_pages" project and do the nessecary work to transpile react code.
+React Pages will pick-up the "vote" page from "poll_react_pages" project and do the necessary work to transpire react JSX.

 ###### Django Context